Area: 147 ha

 This is why the John Colahan Griffin Nature Reserve is so unique and important.
 It's never been cleared and retains exceptional stands of very old trees, including Long-leaved Box and Yellow Gum.
 Some of these are truly gigantic and may be over 300 years old.

 Large trees with hollows provide important nesting sites for birds such as parrots and owls, and for mammals such as Brush-tailed Phascogales.
 The endangered Swift Parrot frequents this region and relies on the prolific nectar production of large trees.
-Recent records of species such as the Powerful Owl and Koala indicate that there are many exciting discoveries to come.

 What this reserve protects